grauulzz/elden-ring-update-scraper/README.md

 - As of right now, I'm only looking at weapons.
 Armor, Ashes of War, Talismans, Arrows, etc... could be implemented in the future

-- If a new weapon is added to game.
-However, this could possibly be an easy implementation with the current project so we'll see